usu-cidi/sum-quiz-data/progressDoc.md

 * Reformatted data
 * Threw out quiz times that were longer than 4 hours (14400 seconds)
 * Updated documentation
+* Began running on Jackson's courses
+* Moved to public repository

 ### TODO
 * Check on number of students